 IT companies generate a ton of waste.
 Because of the nature of computing and the systems that are required, each device’s lifecycle ends with a consideration of disposal, refurbishment, or reselling, and each of these considerations has a bevy of concerns.

 ITAD, or IT Asset Disposition, is the business and conceptual approach built around dealing with these concerns.
-Mastering ITAD, regardless of level of data, is extremely important, and should be considered a vital part of any data management process.
+Mastering ITAD, regardless of the level of data, is extremely important and should be considered a vital part of any data management process.

 Today, we’re going to take a look at ITAD, and what it all actually means.
 We’ll look at the issues that cause these considerations to pop up, and some of the processes that must be put in place to master data disposal for proper ITAD.

 ITAD is an extremely important topic for any data provider because of the caveats considered in end-of-life data management.
 When data devices such as servers and hard drives enter the endpoint of their lifecycle, consideration should be immediately given to what happens to that data, and what happens to the physical footprint that data occupies.

 There are three general practices within ITAD that are given consideration – disposal, refurbishment, and reselling.

 Disposal is just that – the physical destruction of a disk.
 While this is often the gold standard for sensitive information, it comes with many environmental concerns.
 Hard drives contain heavy materials and metals that could pose a substantial risk to wildlife and thus need to be disposed of via special methods.
 You can’t simply “throw away” certain devices – foregoing the ethical and moral arguments, this would result in huge business fines, and in some states, may even result in stripping of the license to operate a business.